 Because a loft bed has an elevated mattress platform, you need a way to access the bed from the floor.
 Most loft beds have a ladder to make it relatively easy to get onto the bed.
 Some models for children have a short staircase to the bed platform, which can make it easier for kids to get on and off the bed.
 A few loft beds with a full-size mattress also offer stair access rather than a ladder.

 Because a loft bed is elevated, you want to be sure that it’s safe.
 The guardrail prevents the sleeper from accidentally rolling off the bed, but you can choose from a few different styles.
 Some loft beds have a guardrail on just one side, while others have rails on both sides.
 You can also find some loft beds intended for adults that don’t have any guardrails.

 Consider the length of the guardrails, too.
 Some extend the entire length of the bed, while others only reach half or three-quarters the length.
 Loft beds for children may have double guardrails for added safety.

-For the coziest night’s sleep, you need a set of quality bed sheets for your loft bed.
-We love this set of 1,500-thread-count Egyptian cotton sheets from Unique Beddings because the fabric resists fading and the set includes two pillowcases.
+Sheets: For the coziest night’s sleep, you need a set of quality bed sheets for your loft bed.

-You also need a high-quality pillow to support your head on your loft bed.
-We really like this one from Casper because it’s hypoallergenic and helps minimize neck pain with prolonged use.
+Pillow: You also need a high-quality pillow to support your head on your loft bed.

 Loft beds vary in price based on the type, material, and size, but most models cost between $120 and $3,000.